abtion/guidelines/career/ladder.md

 - [ ] Brings new working-methods that improve team performance.

 #### Communication
+- [ ] Provides executives with high-level guidance on technical decisions when necessary.
 - [ ] Works to define tasks in Asana and can mentor juniors in defining them.
 - [ ] Can collaborate with a client about estimates and prioritization.